Deborah Cox: 2018–present: Seventh studio album and television films

 In June 2019, Cox performed at Stonewall 50 – WorldPride NYC 2019, marking the 50th anniversary of the 1969 Stonewall riots.
 In November 2019, she released the Rico Love-produced single "Easy Way" through Deco Entertainment.
 The song was expected to lead her yet-unreleased seventh studio album, initially expected to be released in late 2020.
 It was followed by the Christmas single "Gimme Gimme Gimme Some Christmas" a month later.
 In February 2020, Cox starred opposite Roger Guenveur Smith in the BET+ television thriller Influence, an adaption of Carl Weber's same-titled 2018 novel, portraying a big-name celebrity singer accused of killing her husband.
 Also in 2020, she appeared as a guest host in an episode of Canada's Drag Race and started a webseries titled COXtales with Deborah Cox during the global COVID-19 pandemic.
 In fall 2020, Cox released further two Christmas singles, the original song "I Really Don't Want Much for Christmas" and a rendition of the Eartha Kitt song "Santa Baby."

 In 2020, Cox was appointed Executive Director of Alpha Magazines, a U.S.-based lifestyle and entertainment publication.

 In 2021, Cox was added to the BET series First Wives Club during its second season, playing the role of musician Regina alongside Michelle Buteau and Jill Scott.
-The same year, she co-starred as Wendy in the HBO Max post-apocalyptic dystopian fiction miniseries Station Eleven, and appeared on "Summe of Love," another collaboration with Israeli producer Offer Nissim.
+The same year, she co-starred as Wendy in the HBO Max post-apocalyptic dystopian fiction miniseries Station Eleven, and appeared on "Summer of Love," another collaboration with Israeli producer Offer Nissim.
 In 2022, Cox was announced as an inductee into the Canadian Music Hall of Fame, becoming the first Black woman to be inducted.
 Beginning in September 2023, Cox starred as Glinda in a US revival of The Wiz, touring nationally in advance of a March 2024 Broadway opening.

+Beginning in March 2026, Cox starred as "The Unsinkable" Molly Brown in the Broadway musical Titanique.